CraicOverflow89/VSC-XS-Language/readme.md

 ### Installation

-You can install the plugin by searching for XS Language extension in the [market place](https://marketplace.visualstudio.com/vscode), or by using the command pallete.
+You can install the plugin by accessing the [XS Language extension](https://marketplace.visualstudio.com/items?itemName=CraicOverflow89.xs-language) in the [market place](https://marketplace.visualstudio.com/vscode), or by using the command pallete.

 ```
 ext install xs-language